DESIGNER DIRTY LAUNDRY

 I changed clothes six times, then ultimately settled on the fashion uniform of black: satin motorcycle jacket cinched at the waist over a lace camisole, pegged pencil skirt, fishnets, and stilettos.
 Elsa Klensch meets Catwoman.
 Patrick, the fashion director and my new boss, was bound to approve.
 I topped off my look with a finishing blast of Aqua Net, powered up with coffee and a donut from a newspaper kiosk by my house, and headed to work earlier than I remember ever going to work before.

-“I’m Samantha Kidd,” I announced to the Latina woman behind the Loss Prevention desk at the store.
+“I’m Samantha Kidd,” I said.
 “Patrick’s new trend specialist.
 Do you know if he’s here yet?”

 “He’s here, but he didn’t say anything about you.”
-She picked up the phone and dialed an extension.
+Her brow furrowed, and she picked up the phone and dialed an extension.
 When no one answered, she hung up.

 “But I’m not a visitor.
 I’m staff.
 Today’s my first day.”